Matthew Fisher (musician): Procol Harum

 The arrival of guitarist Robin Trower and drummer B.J.
 Wilson to Procol Harum in mid-1967 seemed to bring some stability to the band.
 Fisher's first official songwriting credit was for the instrumental "Repent Walpurgis" on the band's debut album, which was transformed by Trower playing a blues-influenced solo over the top of Fisher's classically influenced organ lines.
 Nevertheless, in response to his lack of co-writing credits (particularly over "A Whiter Shade of Pale"), being at odds with Brooker, Trower and Wilson (who had all grown up together in Southend-on-Sea and previously played in The Paramounts), and still suffering from the death of his father in 1965, Fisher wanted to leave Procol Harum.
 Despite being talked out of it, he would continue to attempt to leave the band on several occasions over the next two and a half years until finally departing at the end of 1969.

-Although no longer involved directly in recording and touring, Fisher continued as a producer for the group.
 After Trower left in 1971 for a solo career, he briefly rejoined the band, with bandmate Chris Copping moving full-time onto bass.
 He was unhappy with the financial situation of the band, and with Trower's replacement, Dave Ball, and so he left again, this time acrimoniously, to become a full-time producer for CBS.